Explore Alaska by Train – Alaska Train Tours

-What can I see on an Alaska rail tour?
+What Can I See on an Alaska Train Tour?

-Alaska train trips and rail tours feature amazing scenery, from sparkling rivers to waterfalls and majestic wildlife, like grizzly bears and caribou.
-It is possible to see some of Alaska’s famous interior sights by rail out of Anchorage.
+Train rides to Alaska and rail tours feature amazing scenery, from sparkling rivers to waterfalls and majestic wildlife, like grizzly bears and caribou.
+It's possible to see some of Alaska’s famous interior sights by rail out of Anchorage.

 If you’re traveling by Alaska Railroad, you can take the Coastal Classic Route to Seward and spend the day at Kenai Fjords National Park.
 Or take the Glacier Discovery Train to backcountry glaciers.
-The Spencer Glacier Whistle Stop on the Glacier Discover Train delivers passengers into a remote wilderness area and to Spencer Glacier, a river of ice that wends down to Spencer Lake.
-These Alaska trains leave from Anchorage and go into the Chugach National Forest.
+The Spencer Glacier Whistle Stop on the Glacier Discover Train delivers passengers into a remote wilderness area and to Spencer Glacier, a river of ice that travels down to Spencer Lake.
+These Alaska train tours leave from Anchorage and travel into the Chugach National Forest.

 Skagway Train Tours

-Take the White Horse & Yukon Railway from Skagway to the summit of White Pass.
+Explore waterfalls, glacial ribers, and stunning terrain on the White Horse & Yukon Railroad from Skagway to the summit of White Pass.
 It is an International Historic Civil Engineering Landmark and a favorite Alaska shore excursion among Skagway guests.

 Denali Train Tours